We may earn money or products from the companies mentioned in this post.

 Forget those perfect Instagram photos of a bikini-clad influencer will long, flowing, perfectly styled hair dipping into an empty Blue Lagoon.
 It might make for a pretty picture, but that is not a realistic image.
 The mineral-rich water of the Blue Lagoon is HORRIBLE for your hair.
 It will dry it out and damage it quickly if you don’t take proper measures to protect it.
 When you arrive at the Blue Lagoon, you are required to shower and wash your entire body with soap before getting into the water.
 They also recommend putting their provided conditioner in your hair.
 Do it, or pin your hair up so it doesn’t get wet.

 My daughter’s fine, curly hair is super dry, so I lathered her locks in as much conditioner as it could hold.
 I did the same to mine because I was not about to ruin my hair after working so hard to grow it out.
 After our visit, we showered again and rinsed out the conditioner.
 Our hair felt awesome!
-The conditioner is definitely a higher quality than I expected.
+The conditioner is definitely a higher quality than I expected, but you may want to bring a clarifying shampoo with you if you plan to get your hair wet.

 Don’t worry if you (or your kids) can’t swim